hypertrace/hypertrace-docs-website/src/pages/deployments/docker.md

 template: docs
 ---

+For deploying Hypertrace on Docker Desktop using Docker Compose, see [Getting Started](https://docs.hypertrace.org/getting-started/)

-## Deploying Hypertrace on Docker for Desktop using Helm:
+## Deploying Hypertrace on Docker Desktop using Helm:
 - `git clone https://github.com/hypertrace/hypertrace.git`
 - `cd hypertrace/kubernetes`
 - You have to make some changes in config file as per the [configuration](#Configuration) section below.